 Mission Statement

-Our mission is to respond to God’s grace and empowerment by the Holy Spirit through worship, word, and sacraments.
+Our mission is to respond to God’s grace and empowerment by the Holy Spirit through worship, the Word, and sacraments.
 Resurrection Lutheran Church makes known the love of Christ by word and deed within our churches, communities, and the world.
-Since we belong to the Christian faith backed by Lutheran doctrines.
-We welcome all those who believe in Jesus’s earthly ministry into our fold.
+As adherents to the Christian faith rooted in Lutheran doctrines, we welcome all those who believe in Jesus’s earthly ministry into our fold.

 About The Pastor